-What does it mean to be an “infant in Christ?”
-What is Paul referring to in Ephesians 4:14 when he uses this analogy?
-It is important to remember that anyone who comes into Christ comes into him as a babe.
-This, says Dr. Martyn Lloyd-Jones, is a vital point to understand since Paul makes it an objective in many of his epistles to say that the goal of new believers should be to jump into learning more about God and His Word before jumping into positions of spiritual influence within their church.
-It is important because just as children are required to mature before they are handed responsibilities, babes in Christ are not firm enough to be given influence expected of mature believers.
+What does it mean to be an “infant in Christ”?
+What is Paul referring to when he uses this analogy?
+It is important to remember that anyone who comes into Christ comes into Him as a babe.
+In this sermon on Ephesians 4:14 titled “No Longer Children,” Dr. Martyn Lloyd-Jones says that it is a vital point to understand since Paul makes it an objective in many of his epistles that the goal of new believers should be to jump into learning more about God and His word before jumping into positions of spiritual influence within their church.
+Just as children are required to mature before they are handed responsibilities, babes in Christ are not firm enough to be given influence expected of mature believers.
 Paul calls new believers to seek the knowledge of God in order to grow out of childish tendencies that tend to stagnate new believers spiritually, such as being unstable in doctrine, easily deceived, reacting excessively, and not being able to control his or her own spirit.
 New believers must understand these tendencies so that they can move past them in order to avoid the tragedy of staying as children spiritually.

 Ephesians 4:14, New American Standard Bible (NASB)

 14As a result, we are no longer to be children, tossed here and there by waves and carried about by every wind of doctrine, by the trickery of people, by craftiness in deceitful scheming;

 14That we henceforth be no more children, tossed to and fro, and carried about with every wind of doctrine, by the sleight of men, and cunning craftiness, whereby they lie in wait to deceive;